DarkStarStrix/Auto_Api/Writerside/topics/starter-topic.md

 2. **Metric Logging**:
    - All metrics are logged with progress bar
    - Metrics are computed without gradients
-   - Zero division is handled safely
+   - Zero divisions are handled safely

 3. **Visualization**:
    - Each model has specific visualizations